fakhan20/hello-world/README.md

 # hello-world
 first repository

-This is my repository on git-hub.
+This is first my repository on git-hub.